jfspps/Secure-SRM/README.md

 ## Overview ##

-Student record management is a Spring based academic database which stores and processes student academic data.
-Web-login provides the Spring Security frontend, with authentication and authorisation functionality.
-This project is a combination of two projects, a non-secure project, Student Record Management [SRM](https://github.com/jfspps/SRM-Spring) and the Spring Security frontend, [Web-login](https://github.com/jfspps/Spring_weblogin).
+Secure Student-record-management is a Spring based academic database which stores and processes student academic data.
+Authentication and authorisation is provided by [Web-login](https://github.com/jfspps/Spring_weblogin), a Spring Security frontend .
+This project is the secured version of Student Record Management [SRM](https://github.com/jfspps/SRM-Spring).

 All model entities are saved to an in-memory H2 database or a persistent MySQL database.
 See [application.properties](/src/main/resources/application.properties) for more info.